0xtimsb/create-layout/README.md

-npx create-directory-structure to make directory structure for your readme.
+`npx folder-structure.md` to make folder structure for your project.